 To be awarded a Minor in Psychology, students must complete two Psychology core, one Psychology foundation, and two Psychology elective courses.

-Students must complete the following two courses.
-Note that HP1000 and HP1100 are prerequisites for most other Psychology courses.
+Students must complete the following two Psychology Core courses.
+These two courses are prerequisites for most other Psychology courses.

 Psychology electives are level 3000 courses.
 Students must complete two Psychology elective courses.